dreamfactorysoftware/df-snowflake/README.md

 DreamFactory Snowflake Database Service

 This code is governed by a commercial license.
 To use it, you must follow refer to the LICENSE file.

+## Configure Snowflake

+To connect your Snowflake database to Dreamfactory, you will need to specify:
+1) Account
+Account is the [hostname + region](https://docs.snowflake.com/en/user-guide/intro-regions.html#specifying-region-information-in-your-account-hostname) information.
+You can just copy it from your snowflake database URL:
+2) Username
+Username that you use to login to your snowflake account or any other user with access to the database.
+3) Password
+4) Database
+Name of the database you want to connect to.
+5) Warehouse
+Name of the warehouse your database uses.
+6) Schema (optional)
+Schema of the database, PUBLIC by default.